 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In the Department of Energy and Environmental Protection this class is accountable for planning, organizing, directing and controlling bureau programs and staff.
+In the Department of Energy and Environmental Protection this class is accountable for administering the programs and operations of the bureau.

 GUIDELINES FOR JOB CLASS USE

-This class is intended for use in the Bureaus of Air Management, Material Management and Compliance Assurance, Natural Resources, Water Protection and Land Reuse, Outdoor Recreation, and Energy and Technology.
+This class is used in the Bureaus of Air Management, Material Management and Compliance Assurance, Natural Resources, Water Protection and Land Reuse, Outdoor Recreation and Energy and Technology.

-Receives executive direction from the Commissioner or Deputy Commissioner of the Department of Energy and Environmental Protection or other administrative official of higher grade.
+Receives executive direction from the Commissioner, Deputy Commissioner or other administrative official of higher grade.

 EXAMPLES OF DUTIES